Suhas-06/Capstone-management-system-RDBMS/README.md

 ## Overview

 This repository serves as a Capstone Management System utilizing MySQL as the backend and separate HTML pages for the frontend.
+Flask API & HTTP Protocols: Utilization of Flask for backend API development and HTTP protocols for client-server communication.
+MySQL Database: Usage of MySQL for efficient storage and management of metadata.

 ## Setup Instructions